3 unique factors to analyze sales cannibalization effect Pranshu Kacholia March 28, 2014

 sales due to cannibalization because of factors beyond their control.

-Another interesting phenomenon that occurs is that marketing spend or promotions in a particular channel has a cascading impact
+Another interesting phenomenon that occurs is that marketing spending or promotions in a particular channel have a cascading impact

 (positive or negative) on the revenue of other sales channels.
-In the telecom example, a discount offered on online purchase
+In the telecom example, a discount offered on online purchases

 of calling plans can lead to a reduction in sales by in-store reps.
 Thus, the benefits of channel-specific promotions must not

 be seen in a vacuum as they may have diverted the customers from one channel to another instead of causing an overall increase in